© DCCA 2012 - 18. Created with Serif WebPlus X6. Updated & maintained with Serif WebPlus X7

 Durham Cathedral’s Master of Choristers & Organists

-Durham Cathedral benefits from having four exceptional organists in James Lancelot (Master of the Choristers & Organist), Francesca Massey (Sub Organist), Jason Löwe (Assistant Organist)
+Durham Cathedral benefits from having four exceptional organists in Daniel Cook (Master of the Choristers & Organist), Francesca Massey (Sub Organist), Jason Löwe (Assistant Organist)

 Former Organists of Durham Cathedral